-Eucalyptus strand woven floors can be twice as hard as oak.
-They also expand at half the rate of most hardwoods, and this makes it an ideal choice for flooring as well as other applications throughout the home.
+Eucalyptus strand woven flooring can be twice as hard as oak.
+It also expands at half the rate of most hardwoods, making it an ideal choice for flooring and other applications throughout the home.

 Depending on how the flooring is manufactured, you have your choice of colors and styles.

-Solid floors are just that – long pieces of eucalyptus are milled into flooring planks.
-These are nowhere near as hard as strand woven eucalyptus.
-Both options are uniquely beautiful.
+Solid floors are just that – long pieces of eucalyptus milled into flooring planks.
+These are nowhere near as hard as strand woven eucalyptus, but both options are uniquely beautiful.

-Strand woven eucalyptus flooring is created by cutting the Eucalyptus into random-sized strips and then pressing them together using extreme force and specialized adhesives.
+Strand woven Eucalyptus flooring is created by cutting the Eucalyptus into random-sized strips and pressing them together using extreme heat, pressure, and specialized adhesives.
 This process creates flooring that is twice as hard as oak.

 How to Clean and Maintain Your Eucalyptus Floors

 Well-maintained floors will stay beautiful for years to come.
 We recommend the following: